woody6402/ocr-server/README.md

 A Flask-based web tool for interactive configuration and recognition of analog and digital meter displays – using TFLite models, Tesseract OCR, and image segmentation.

+It's mainly thought o be used in HA to send a picture of a meter and to generate values on the server side.

 ## 🚀 Features

 - 📤 Upload custom meter images